 NCERT Solutions for Class 6 English Chapter 1 A Tale of Two Birds is given here.
-A Tale of Two Birds is a part of Class 6 English Supplementary Reader – A Pact with the Sun.
+A Tale of Two Birds is a part of Class 6 English Supplementary Reader.
 These Solutions covers answers for all the questions given in the chapter.
 These solutions will help students to prepare well and face the English exam with full confidence.
-You can also download the PDF of these solutions for free.

 Class 6 English A Tale of Two Birds Questions and Answers